mcraig567/Initiative_Tracker/README.md

 Allows user to track spells casted in battle and tells user when spells have expired

 Features to add:
-    - Bold the player who's turn it is
+    - Bold the player whos turn it is
     - Add "remove spell" button for each spell

 Checks to add: